helen51/hsbc/README.md

 #### To Execute

-run junit test for all the APIs
+Open the project in IntelliJ with Maven build.
+Run junit test for all the APIs

-> mvn Test